 How Can We Prevent Pedestrian Fatalities?

 It’s important that citizens and businesses alike do all they can to prevent car accidents.
 Drivers need to be alert and distraction-free while behind the wheel, especially when driving in dim-lit areas at night.
-Pedestrians should do their best to ensure they are visible to drivers—wearing bright or reflective clothing, and using crosswalks if available.
+Pedestrians should do their best to ensure they are visible to drivers—wearing bright or reflective clothing, and using crosswalks if available to prevent accidents.
 Both drivers and walkers should not be under the influence of alcohol when on the road.

 In addition, local representatives should push to try to make their cities more pedestrian-friendly.
 Modifying the layouts of urban areas to include more crosswalks, medians, and pedestrian bridges are all ways to make the city a safer, more walkable place.